 It’s totally understandable if you’ve become attached to, and are a bit defensive of, your main website.
 It might get the amount of traffic you’re happy with, and surely took you and your coworkers a lot of thought and time to get it just right, but you really don’t need to worry about your microsite having any negative effect on your main pages.
 In fact, it can have quite the opposite effect and can help to boost traffic to your main site.

-Microsites are handy and flexible marketing tools that can essentially serve any role you would like them to.
+Microsites are handy and flexible marketing tools that can essentially serve any role you would like them to in your digital marketing strategy.
 They are highly adaptable and can utilize any technology or rich media, so a lot of thought will have to go into a microsite’s design and name.

 Microsites Are More Versatile

 Microsites can essentially promote anything you want them to.
-While you can surely throw a rotating banner at the top of your main site (and should), a microsite will have everything related to the specific event or promotion you want to highlight.
+While you can surely throw a rotating banner at the top of your main site (and should), a microsite will have everything related to the specific event or promotion that you want to focus customer attention on.
 If its an event, your microsite will have the time and date, ticket prices and how to buy, directions, and an FAQ to handle any other relevant information.